 Mercury exposure, both in one large dose and through low level exposure over time, is linked through scientific data to kidney, brain, urological, fertility, neurological, and renal problems.
 These problems are even more severe in children and developing fetuses.

-20 Signs & Symptoms of Mercury Exposure from Amalgam Fillings
+Signs & Symptoms of Mercury Exposure from Amalgam Fillings

-- Memory loss
+- Hearing loss

-- Concentration problems
+- Respiratory problems

 As you can see, the list of symptoms from amalgam filling poisoning is long and varied.
 As with all types of symptoms and signs of health issues it can vary from person to person as each person’s body chemistry is different, resulting in a variety of symptoms.
 If you have a mouth full (or even just a few) amalgam fillings I urge you to look into having them safely removed.